whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/01-introduction/01-02-p5js-introduction.md

 ```

 An additional use for comments is to "comment out" parts of your code.
 When you want to test different options without deleting everything from the code editor, "commenting out" some of the code, either a single line or multiple lines, is a recommended method.

+### Errors in the Console

+Errors will happen when coding.
+It is exepected.
+When errors occur

 [^2]: [p5.js frameRate() Documentation](https://p5js.org/reference/#/p5/frameRate)